REGISTERED CHARITY NO 273023

 Student and unwaged £8

-To apply: Please email the BACS treasurer providing the following information then send the Treasurer a cheque for the appropriate amount made payable to the ‘British Association for Chinese Studies’ OR request a Standing Order form in your email which the Treasurer will be pleased to send you (this requires a UK bank account).
+Please email the BACS Treasurer, providing the information below, then send her/him a cheque for the appropriate amount made payable to the ‘British Association for Chinese Studies’ OR request a Standing Order form in your email which the Treasurer will be pleased to send you (this requires a UK bank account).

 Please provide the following information (items marked * are essential).
 The subject of your email should be: ‘BACS Membership’.